sipart/sipart.github.io/core_on_a_page.md

 image: /img/mpls.jpg
 bigimg: /img/bigimg/blur.jpg
 ---
+The below is the basics for a MPLS core and only scratches the surface - but a good start if you want a MPLS core network to start swapping out the IGP or the LDP, adding CoS, VRFs, adding peering’s and interconnecting other autonomous systems (option [A]( https://www.juniper.net/documentation/en_US/junose16.1/topics/concept/mbgp-inter-as-option-a-overview.html), [B]( https://www.juniper.net/documentation/en_US/junose16.1/topics/concept/mbgp-inter-as-option-b-overview.html) or [C]( https://www.juniper.net/documentation/en_US/junose16.1/topics/concept/mbgp-inter-as-option-c-overview.html))

 # Configure MPLS
 * Configure all the core link interfaces with `family mpls`
 * Configure all the core link interfaces under `protocols mpls`